rossaddison/yii2-house2house/README.md

 **Frequently Asked Questions ?**

 **What has this software been used for mostly in the past?**
 It has been mainly structured for window cleaing in the UK but can be modified for other services.
 Dataprotection has been incorporated in the package so most fields under House are not required.
 Refer to the suggested Privacy and Data Protection Policy under frontend/views/site/privacypolicy.php .

+**How can the package be adapted?**"
-Modify the Instruction facility which will appear as a dropdown in the Daily Cleans list of houses.
+The package can be adapted by modifying the Instruction facility which will appear as a dropdown in the Daily Cleans list of houses.
 Each house will be associated with a specific code. eg. FBS which stands for Front Back and Sides.
 Also you can alter the attribute values under frontend/models to reflect a more personal feel to your business.

 **How do I find my turnover or costs?**
 Your turnover can be determined under Daily Clean.
 Your expenditure can be determined under Costs.
 Since this is a cash collection software package the amount is merely incremental and has no connection to an accounting package.
 The paid amount could be modified in the frontend/models to facilitate quantity delivery if keeping stock of what has been delivered to a household particularly in the case of the **coronavirus pandemic** which is occuring as I write this.